dilipomi/SimpleDApp/README.md

 #### Try and use the following information to interact with an existing contract we published on the Roptsen testnet:

-- We have a `MoodDiary` contract instance created [at this transaction](https://ropsten.etherscan.io/tx/0x8da093fdc4ae3e1b469dfff97b414a9800c9fdd8c1c897b6b746faf43aa3b7f8)
+- We have a `NameDiary` contract instance created [at this transaction](https://ropsten.etherscan.io/tx/0x8da093fdc4ae3e1b469dfff97b414a9800c9fdd8c1c897b6b746faf43aa3b7f8)

 - Here is the contract ([on etherscan](https://ropsten.etherscan.io/address/0xc5afd2d92750612a9619db2282d9037c58fc22cb))
   - We also verified our source code to [ropsten.etherscan.io](https://ropsten.etherscan.io/address/0xc5afd2d92750612a9619db2282d9037c58fc22cb#code) as an added measure for you to verify what the contract is exactly, and also the ABI is available to _the world_! :grin:

-- The ABI is also in [this file](https://github.com/BlockDevsUnited/BasicFrontEndTutorial/blob/master/Mood_ABI.json)
+- The ABI is also in [this file](https://github.com/dilipomi/SimpleDApp/blob/master/Mood_ABI.json)

 #### This illustrates an important point: you can also build a dApp _without needing to write the Ethereum contract yourself_!
 If you want to use an existing contract written and already on Ethereum!